-These paleo nachos are a delicious replacement for the traditional recipe that you have probably seen and eaten before.
+These paleo nachos are a delicious healthier alternative to the traditional cheesy nachos that we all know and love.

-Like all nachos, these go well with some guacamole and are also great for sharing with your friends, family or whomever you’re cooking for.
+Like all nachos, these go well with some homemade guacamole.
+They are also great for sharing with your friends, family or whomever you are cooking for.

 The most challenging part of this recipe is getting those sweet potato chips to be nice and crispy.
-I find getting them as thin as possible and having the oven preheated at the correct temperature helps a lot.
-If both of those fail to get the chips crispy, you could try shallow frying them in some organic coconut oil.
+Try to get the sweet potato chips as thin as possible.
+Also, having the oven preheated at the correct temperature helps a lot.

-If you want to see how to do this paleo nachos recipe visually, then be sure to check out the video below.
+If you want to see how to make these paleo nachos, then be sure to check out the video below.
 I go through all the steps to perfecting this recipe and anything else you might need to know.

 Paleo Nachos Recipe